Inlustra/env-args/README.md

  Load configuration through arguments, a .env file and environment variables in that order.
 Handling naming for you.

+ By default, env-args will output logging information, and inform you if you're missing required arguments or environment variables.

  ##  Installation

  ```BASH